SwissWoodSolutions/swisswoodsolutions.github.io/en/media.md

 - ## SWS on Facebook

     You prefer Facebook to stay tuned?
-No problem: just like our page and we'll keep you informed.
+Like our page and we'll keep you informed.

     <a class="btn" href="https://www.facebook.com/Swiss-Wood-Solutions-1539292799446076/" target="_blank">Facebook ></a>